mitchelllisle/beam-sink/README.md

 🤖 An Apache Beam Sink Library for Databases and other Sinks

-🐘 Supports MySQL (Postgres, Elasticsearch)
+🐘 Supports MySQL (Postgres, Elasticsearch coming soon...)

 ## Installation